Operation Cowboy: Prelude

-German veterinarians at the farm, commanded by Lieutenant Colonel Hubert Rudofsky, were afraid that the Russians would kill their horses, since during the liberation of Hungary they had already killed the whole Royal Hungarian Lipizzaner collection.
+German veterinarians at the farm, commanded by Lieutenant Colonel Hubert Rudofsky, were afraid that the Soviets would kill their horses, since during the liberation of Hungary they had already killed the whole Royal Hungarian Lipizzaner collection.
 Luftwaffe intelligence officer Lieutenant Colonel Walter Holters, not part of the farm personnel but forced there due to a fuel shortage, tried to arrange an agreement with the advancing US troops.
 Holters, a general staff officer, was senior to Rudofsky but they agreed about saving the precious horses.
 Contact was made with the nearest US unit in the area, the 42nd Cavalry Reconnaissance Squadron of the 2nd Cavalry Group.
 The 2nd Cavalry Group, commanded by Colonel Charles H. Reed, was famous for its daring deep strikes.
 The unit was known among German troops as the "Ghosts of Patton's Army".
 Despite being a mechanized unit, many of the officers of the Group were horsemen and had served in mounted units before the mechanization.
 They immediately planned an operation to rescue the horses.

-A meeting between Patton and Podhajsky, about a rescue operation of the horses apparently took place.
+A meeting between Patton and Podhajsky about a rescue operation of the horses apparently took place.
 A source states that the meeting between Holters and Reed was not casual, but planned before 26 April.

 The operation was not simple for several reasons.
 First, German troops at the Czech border were not parties to the agreement and would likely oppose the American troops entering the area.
 Second, many of the hundreds of horses were pregnant.
 Most of the rest had just given birth.
 Also, Czechoslovakia had been posted in the Soviet area of influence during the Yalta Conference.
 The advancing Red Army would likely not have agreed with the operation, had they reached the farm in time.